Kalamazoo Makerspace

 About Us

-Stop by & Socialize.
+Come & Socialize.

 A community-driven hub for makers, tinkerers, and creators.